Científico Titular CSIC. He's interested in the evolution of phenotypic plasticity and the role of plasticity in

 Juan de la Cierva Research Associate.
 He is interested in life history evolution and developmental plasticity.
 He is currently working in understanding the evolution of genome size in amphibians and the regulatory system that controls accelerated metamorphosis in spadefoot toads.

 Verónica Castaño Sanz

 Verónica is getting immersed in the transgenerational effects world, where parents' experience can affect the phenotype of their offspring through non-genetic inheritance.

-She is interested in paternal and maternal effects using a bean beetle, Callosobruchus maculatus, and Daphnia as study organisms in order to better understand the working mechanisms, the prevalence and the evolutionary role of these transgenerational effects.
+She is interested in paternal and maternal effects using a bean beetle, Callosobruchus maculatus, as study organism in order to better understand the working mechanisms, the prevalence and the evolutionary role of these transgenerational effects.